Lady Pink: Later career

 Lady Pink's studio paintings often use themes of New York City Subway trains and POP-surrealist cityscapes.
 Some of her pieces are in the collections of the Whitney Museum of American Art, the Metropolitan Museum of Art, and the Brooklyn Museum in New York City, as well as the Groningen Museum in the Netherlands.
+In 2025 she exhibited in London with her 'Miss Subway' show at the D'Stassi Art Gallery in Shoreditch.

-Lady Pink is now visits schools to teach students about the power of art and how it can serve as a medium for self-expression and community engagement.
+Lady Pink now visits schools to teach students about the power of art and how it can serve as a medium for self-expression and community engagement.
 Each year she does a mural project with the students of Frank Sinatra School of the Arts in Astoria, Queens.

 Her mural, Pink (2007) work was one of the many murals destroyed at 5Pointz in Queens, however in February 2018 the Brooklyn Supreme Court awarded each of the 45 artists for their destroyed work.
 She was connected to her art and although the former owner of the building painted over the walls, she said she could still see the ghost of her mural.